 - Private: give feedback in a private environment, to give space and freedom for a transparent and productive conversation.

 I usually evaluate product managers based on 7 main characteristics:

-Empathy: is the ability that a person has to put himself in the place of another to understand his desires, motivations, needs and problems.
-This characteristic is important to understand the customers and users of the product, to know how they relate to it and what problem they expect to solve or what need they want to be met.
+Empathy: is the ability that a person has to put himself in the place of another to understand his desires, motivations, needs, and problems.
+This characteristic is important to understand the customers and users of the product, to know how they relate to it and what problem they expect to solve or what needs they want to be met.
 This will help the product manager to better understand its user so that, together with UX and engineering, they can design the best product.
 However, empathy should not be used only with the customer or user.
-The product manager must also use it in his relationship with all areas of the company, and must understand the impact that his product has on their work.
+The product manager must also use it in his relationship with all areas of the company and must understand the impact that his product has on their work.

 Communication: to be able to empathize, it is necessary for the product manager to communicate with people in the most different scenarios: in one-on-one conversations and in small groups, or making presentations to small and large groups of people, presentations which can be internal (within the company) or external (in conferences, user groups, etc.).
 However, it is not just about speaking.
 Communication is a two-way street, that is, the product manager has to be very good at knowing how to listen and understand what others are saying, and understand their desires and needs; which has to do with the first characteristic, empathy.

 Time management: the daily life of a product manager can quickly fill up with tasks and she needs to be able to perceive and differentiate what is urgent from what is important, to ensure that she will always have time to learn more about the customer and the user of your product.